Updated March 15, 2023

 Part 2 –JSP Interview Questions (Advanced)

-7. Mention What consists of JSP literals?
+7. What comprises JSP literals?

 - Floating point

-8. Mention the different scope values for the given tag. <jsp:useBean>
+8. Mention the different scope values for the given tag: <jsp:useBean>

 - a session, and application

-9. Explain How can we configure init params in JSP?
+9. Explain how to configure init params in JSP?